 The Completeness Theorem (1929)

-In 1928, predicate calculus<\pr> is first-order logic can be derived from the axioms and rules of inference of the system.
+In 1928, David Hilbert and Wilhelm Ackermann published Grundzüge der Theoretischen Logik, a slender but potent text on the foundations of logic.
+In this text they posed the question of whether a certain system of axioms for the first-order predicate calculus is complete, i.e., whether every logically valid sentence in first-order logic can be derived from the axioms and rules of inference of the system.
 Gödel’s Completeness Theorem, which he presented as his doctoral dissertation at the University of Vienna in 1929, showed that first-order logic is indeed complete in this sense.
 In other words, every valid sentence in first-order logic can be derived in first-order logic.

 The Incompleteness Theorems (1933)